 Lightning Bruiser: Of the thirteen characters you start the game with, at max level the only character with a natural star-rank in both Strength and Agility is Firion—plus he has the highest natural strength of said original lineup, outstripping even Cloud.
 In Curtain Call, Firion's stats are realigned to Stone Wall while Squall and Lilisette pick up the slack with stats that give them the best balance for transitioning from Field Music to Battle Music.

 Limit Break: The 13 initially selectable characters will learn one when they reach level 40: most of them automatically deal massive amounts of damage to boss monsters, allowing you to basically kill them as soon as they appear which is extremely useful in Dark Notes, while others give various significant bonuses such as large stat boosts, large amounts of healing for every note if you chain enough in a row and huge damage multipliers for every spell cast.

-The iOS version has Advent: One-Winged Angel.
+Advent: One-Winged Angel from the iOS version.
 The song is six minutes long, two-to-three times the length of most other songs, on Easy there's 475 notes, and on Ultimate there's 973.

 Magikarp Power: Onion Knight; starting with some of the lowest stats, but some of the highest near the end.
 Also levels up faster in the early levels than pretty much everyone.

 Metal Slime: Magic Pots are the closest thing to one: they only seem to appear on specific backgrounds and do so rarely, and killing one is generally worth at least as much EXP as every other enemy you kill on average in a single song combined.

 Mighty Glacier: The Warrior of Light, Seifer, Galuf, can slide to either tanks or physical damage dealers depending on the abilities you equip to them or provide a balance if you need it.